viega/hatrack/docs/sets.md

 To be clear, if we write out our reservation and read R1 very late in epoch 102, there may be a memory allocation with epoch 102 as a retirement epoch, but we are guaranteed that it will still be live.

-The epoch R1 is the epoch that we will use to linearize our view operation.
+The epoch R1 is the epoch that we will use to linearize our view operation[^1].
 We are essentially going to go through each bucket, load the head, and scan until we find the record that was current in the epoch to which we were linearizing ourself.

 Our read of epoch R1 is the linearization point for the view operation.
 We will return every cell that was both in the table at epoch R1, and has a committment epoch of R1 or lower.